Windows

 - Remove the minima9001 container

 - Repeat step 6 and 7 from Start a new Minima node using Docker, with a different password.
-Your password should be long using a-z, 0-9 only.
+Your password should be long using A-Z, a-z, 0-9 only.

 important